Editorial terms – C

 collating: combining the corrections from two or more sets of proofs (typically proofs read by the author and a proofreader) on to one set of collated proofs for the typesetter/designer to correct.
 Also referred to as ‘taking in’ corrections.

 colophon: publisher’s imprint that gives information about place and date of publication and the publisher’s details.

-comma splice: occurs where two independent clauses are (incorrectly) joined by a comma; for example, ‘John went to the shop, Jane was there.’
+comma splice: occurs where two independent clauses are (incorrectly) joined by a comma; for example, ‘John went to the shop, Nadia was there.’
 While some fiction authors will use this construction for dramatic or literary effect, it is generally to be avoided.
 There are various ways to deal with this:

 Choose the most appropriate solution for the context of the text you are working on.